ddnexus/pagy/docs/resources/urls.md

 #### Cons

 - **RFC 3986 Compliance**: The `:page` parameter represents non-hierarchical data, which fits the definition of the query string component.
 It does not fit the definition of the path component, which represents hierarchical resources.
 - **Data Identification**: A query string parameter is labeled data (`?page=2`) identifiable without external context.
-A path segment (`/2`) is unlabeled and relies on external routing logic to be handled so it cannot be identified/used by pagy.
+A path segment (`/2`) is unlabeled and relies on external routing logic to be handled, so it cannot be identified/used by pagy.
 - **Performance**: Generating dynamic segments requires framework-specific code, which is not only non-agnostic but significantly slower than simple string interpolation.
-- **Usage**: Applications requiring this structure are a tiny minority.

 !!!danger